Sasanka20/blog/README.md

 # blog
-Sasanka20's personal blog about data analysis, coding, and travelling.
+My personal blog about data analysis, coding, and travelling.